The Conspiracy

 In the Second Psalm, the enthronement of the Son is linked to the declaration by Yahweh: “I, this day, have begotten you” - (Acts 13:23-36, Psalm 2:7-9, 110:1).

 • (Psalm 2:6-9) – “Yet I have installed my king on Zion my holy mountain.
-Let me tell of a decree, Yahweh said to me, My son You arE.
+Let me tell of a decree, Yahweh said to me, You are my son.
 I, THIS day, have begotten YOU.
 Ask of me and let me give nations as your inheritance and as your possession the ends of the Earth.
 You will shepherd them with a scepter of iron, as a potter’s vessel, you will dash them in pieces.

-Finally, the Book of Revelation declares Jesus to be the “Faithful Witness, the Firstborn of the Dead, and the ruler of the kings of the earth.”
-Again, his present reign is linked to his past death and resurrection.
-This verse alludes to the Second Psalm when “The kings of the earth set themselves and the rulers took counsel together against Yahweh and his Messiah” - (Revelation 1:4-6).
+Finally, the Book of Revelation declares Jesus is the “Faithful Witness, the Firstborn of the Dead, and the Ruler of the Kings of the Earth.”
+His present reign is linked to his past Death and Resurrection.
+This verse alludes to the Second Psalm when “The kings of the Earth set themselves and the rulers took counsel together against Yahweh and his Messiah” - (Revelation 1:4-6).

 God promised to give his Son the “nations for your inheritance and the uttermost parts of the Earth for your possession.
 You will break them with a rod of iron.”
 Revelation applies this language to Jesus in his present position - (see, also, Revelation 2:26-27, 12:5).

-The “revolt” against him occurred not only when Jesus was tried and executed, but also today whenever his Assembly is persecuted by outside forces.
+The “revolt” against him occurred not only when Jesus was tried and executed, but continues today when his Church is persecuted by outside forces, ultimately, as part of Satan’s grand conspiracy to destroy the People of God.

 • The Anointed Son - (Jesus is the anointed Son of God.
 From the start, his life was characterized by the empowering presence of the Spirit)